rivie13/CyberCrawler_basic_tower_defense_demo/documentation_highlevel/DependencyInjection_Refactor_Plan.md

    - Update interfaces and implementations.
    - Refactor constructors/initializers.
    - Update all usages and tests.
-4. **Document the new architecture** in your project’s docs for future contributors.
+4. **Document the new architecture** in your project's docs for future contributors.

 ---